| Peter Upton's |

 Previously Set V.

-Another pointless renumber, as this item arrived here in 1977, but had gone by 1979.
-However, Subbuteo did release a new Referee's kit (C166) in that year, and the whistle in in that set seems to be the same product.
+Another pointless renumber really, but at least this item gets two years 1977 (at 25p) and 1978 (at 30p).
+Although it had gone in 1979, Subbuteo did release a new Referee's kit (C166) in that year, and the whistle in that set seems to be the same product.

 C152: Automatic Timer.